 These feelings can be extremely intense, and it can help to talk them through with someone you trust.
 If those feelings persist, it can be helpful to speak to your GP although it may be harder to get an appointment at the moment.
 There are also helpful organisations such as Cruse who specialise in supporting people who have been bereaved.

 Funerals play an important role in helping people come to terms with the loss of someone close.
 They bring families and friend together, are something to focus on, and are a time to say goodbye.
-However, there are now strict rules about how funerals can take place.
+However, there are rules about how funerals can take place during the pandemic.

 There are ways to still feel part of a funeral if you can’t be there in person.
 Cruse suggest the following: